routingblog/arbitration/content/docs/problems.md

 [^galanterhaves3]: Galanter supra pp 58

 [^colvin1]: Colvin, A. J. S. (2018).
 The growing use of mandatory arbitration (144131; pp. 1–17).
 Economic Policy Institute. pp 2,p

+[^colvin2]: Colvin, A. J. S. (2014).
+Mandatory Arbitration and Inequality of Justice in Employment.
+Berkeley Journal of Employment and Labor Law, 35(1/2), 71–90. https://www.jstor.org/stable/24052567 pp 80